John Sturge Stephens: Life

 John Sturge Stephens was born on 26 June 1891 at Ashfield in Budock, just outside Falmouth, Cornwall.
 Ashfield was the Stephens’ family home.
 He was the son of John Gilbert Stephens and Isabel (née Sturge).
 His father was a rope manufacturer, as had been several generations of the Stephens family, all staunch Quakers.
 There is a large Stephens’ family archive at Cornwall Record Office, about half of which consists of the correspondence and papers of John Sturge Stephens.
 Amongst these papers is a tribute by Philip Styles, who wrote:John Stephens numbered among his antecedents and connections William Stephens (glassmaker), well known to collectors as a painter of Bristol China in George III’s time; and, on his mother’s, Samuel Prideaux Tregelles, the Biblical scholar, and the Birmingham Quaker philanthropist, Joseph Sturge.
-He was at school at Leighton Park and went up to St John's college, Cambridge, with a Classical Exhibition in 1910.
+He was educated at Leighton Park School and St John's College, Cambridge, with a Classical Exhibition in 1910.
 After taking a First Class In Part I the Classical Tripos he became a Scholar of the College and a Second in Part II in June 1914.
 It was at Cambridge, under the influence of Terrot R. Glover, that his interest in History developed and he began to acquire, through travel in the vacations, his intimate knowledge of Germany.

 In addition to his studies at St John's College, Stephens was also a gifted linguist able to speak several languages, which greatly assisted him in his later international work.

 In 1927 he married Scottish-born Helen Mary (Maisie) Rowat (1901–1983).
 They had three children, Rachel, Nicholas and Christopher.
 Following his appointment as lecturer in history at Birmingham University, the family moved to Birmingham, but maintained two cottages in St Mawes, Cornwall.

 Among his many interests, Stephens was, all his life, a keen naturalist and one of the last holidays he was able to take was spent in visiting the bird sanctuaries of Shetland.
 His earliest surviving letters, from War Relief camps in France, are full of botanical discoveries, and botany became one of his chief relaxations when his last illness confined him to his North Oxfordshire home near Witney, where he died on 12 July 1954 of a rare and distressing lung disease.